halhen/blog/content/post/2020-09-05-trying-julia.md

 end
 ```

-I chose an old favorite attractor of mine to render, and gave its parameters as `fingers_a`.
-The [Makie documentation for interaction](http://makie.juliaplots.org/stable/interaction.html) described a structure similary to the R {shiny} reactives.
-The library also offers some interactive, native (of sorts) inputs, which I want for my UI.
+I chose an old favorite attractor of mine to render.
+For interactivity, the [Makie documentation](http://makie.juliaplots.org/stable/interaction.html) desribes a structure similar to R {shiny} reactives.
+The library also offers some interactive inputs which I want for a UI.

-After having browsed through the Makie web page, documentation, gallery and Stack Overflow sections, I was able to tie it all together.
+After browsing the Makie web page, documentation, gallery and Stack Overflow sections I was able to tie it all together.

 ```